Bone density scan (DXA scan)

 • a fracture risk assessment tool shows your risk of fracture is intermediate (between low risk and high risk)

-• you are under the age of 40 and have a significant risk of fracture – for example, you have had more than one fragility fracture, or have recently taken high doses of steroids
+• you are under the age of 40 and have a significant risk of fracture – for example, you have had more than 1 fragility fracture, or have recently taken high doses of steroids

 • you have had an early menopause and not had hormone replacement therapy (HRT)